 I suppose the Internet’s triumph over bar culture has been good for my liver and wallet.
 It’s also traded one set of social anxieties for another, arguably worse one.
 Despite their many benefits, virtual communities are no substitute for the real world.

 As I was describing the Paleolithic era to our newly-out young friend, I remembered one long lost personal tradition.
-Back when I hung out regularly at R Place/ Rumors/ Sidetrack/ Numbers/ wherever, I would pause every hour and make an updated mental list of the hottest guys in the bar.
+Back when I hung out regularly at R Place/ Rumors/ Sidetrack/ Numbers/ wherever, I would pause every hour and make an updated mental list of the cutest guys in the bar.
 I’m a big believer in gathering data.
 These particular lists were useful on multiple levels – they helped to figure out patterns of attraction, they created a pool of candidates for my next unrequited crush, and they provided a useful blood alcohol test.
 Beer goggles are real.
 In every place I’ve lived, there’s that one deplorable guy I know I should avoid if I want to retain a tattered scrap of dignity.
 When he showed up on the list, I knew it was time to go home.